tfoerst3r/generate_quarto_presentation/README.md

 # Introduction

-The main purpose of this repo is to generate an executable shell script which on the other hand generates a ready-to-use structure for a quarto presentations.
+The main purpose of this repo is to generate an executable shell script with which you can generate a ready-to-use base structure for a quarto presentations.
 The emphasis is on top-row presentations (PowerPoint-like).

 The generated script is per default named `generate_quarto_presentation`.
 It will build a project structure including all the needed files.